sv3nio/LoRa-Remote-Sensor-Display/README.md

 ## Sensor(s)

 Sensors are simple devices that listen for a request from the Display Station and, if valid, take a reading and report back.
-Currently, the sketch is designed for a single SHT31 digital temp/humidity sensor with support for reporting battery status and more.
+Currently, the sketch is designed for a single SHT31 digital temp/humidity sensor with support for reporting battery status (and more), but may be customized with any compatible sensor.

 ### Key Features